 Developed for the cold and windy environments of mountaineering, puffer jackets have become a popular streetwear garment for wintertime in the city.

 While the original puffer jackets were filled with goose down, most of today’s puffers use synthetic loft materials.
-G-Star’s Utility Pocket Puffer Jacket is a perfect example of the style.
+Polo Ralph Lauren’s Classic Down Puffer Jacket is a perfect example of the puffer style, and it actually uses 650 down fill, not synthetic material.

 8. Parka

-We have the Caribou Inuit to thank for the invention of the parka — a waterproof jacket who’s hood is lined with fur for extra warmth.
+We have the Caribou Inuit to thank for the invention of the parka — a waterproof jacket with a fur-lined hood for extra warmth.

 You’ll find them in sizes from hip to knee length, and made from either natural or synthetic fibers.
 If you live in a particularly cold climate, adding a parka to your wardrobe is a real game-changer.